seanmcquaid/SetListCreator/README.md

 I have more or less finished the basic app now, it will be primarily refactoring to clean up things that bother me about the app before considering this completed.

 Things I am going to fix :
-1) Prop Types + Default props for all components
-2) Use react - redux hooks instead of connect HOC - https://react-redux.js.org/api/hooks
+1) Use react - redux hooks instead of connect HOC - https://react-redux.js.org/api/hooks
-3) Review Syntax / Spacing
+2) Review Syntax / Spacing

 <!-- media query for page size to change stacking of page-->